#SINEQUANON

 THREE: Little Venice

 You’d almost think there are two of them.
 The famous feet-in-the-water neighbourhood is quiet, serene and lazily inviting during the day.
 One hour before sunset, as if it were a huge music box wound up by a magical hand, everything changes: people start pouring in, the night shift presents for duty at the bars, loud music is turned on and couples start claiming their sunset-view tables.
 By nightfall, it’s clubbing scene all over, filled to the brim.
 You can dance, linger around with a cocktail or hop from bar to bar while the waves splash your feet.
+Wonderful at all times, and those 18 euro cocktails totally worth it.

 FOUR: The stroll through Chora

-SIX: The beaches
+FIVE: The beaches